EventStore/documentation/docs/cloud/faq/providers.md

 We have no plans to expose clusters via a public IP address.
 We will be providing guidelines on how to connect AKS clusters to Event Store Cloud.

+### Why can't I resize disks in Azure after provisioning the cluster?

+The disk resize operation in Azure requires us to shot down the cluster node.
+It works differently in GCP and AWS, that's why we are providing this options for GCP and AWS, but not for Azure.
+We have plans to implement this feature, but there's no ETA at the moment.
+Due to Azure limitations, disk resize for single-node instances would always involve some downtime.

 ## Google Cloud Platform

 ### How can we connect GKE workloads to Event Store Cloud?